 The inside of this tube is coated with the M tuberculosis–specific antigens designed to elicit CMI responses from CD4+ T-helper lymphocytes and also contains an additional set of peptides targeted to the induction of CMI responses from CD8+ cytotoxic T-lymphocytes.

-Results from each of the 4 tubes are evaluated in accordance with the algorithm below, providing a final result:
+Results from each of the 4 tubes are evaluated in accordance with the algorithm below (Table 2) to provide a final result.: